The Trump administration pauses a moonshot push to grow biofuel crops with less fertilizer

 - The University of Tennessee ($2.5 million) would work on cutting how much nitrous oxide escapes from the soil and developing cultivars that take in nitrogen better.

-Celia Llopis-Jepsen is the environment reporter for the Kansas News Service and host of the environmental podcast Up From Dust.
-You can follow her on Bluesky or email her at celia (at) kcur (dot) org.

-The Kansas News Service is a collaboration of KCUR, Kansas Public Radio, KMUW and High Plains Public Radio focused on health, the social determinants of health and their connection to public policy.
+This story was first produced and published by the Kansas News Service, a collaboration of KCUR, Kansas Public Radio, KMUW and High Plains Public Radio focused on health, the social determinants of health and their connection to public policy.

-Kansas News Service stories and photos may be republished by news media at no cost with proper attribution and a link to ksnewsservice.org.